Classic (MKTO song): Reception

 The song received positive reviews from critics and fans.
 BrentMusicReviews gave it 5/5 stars and called it "MKTO don’t reinvent the wheel, but deliver worthwhile pop music".
 Matt Collar from AllMusic gave a positive review and stated "Featuring the talents of actor/musicians Malcolm Kelly and Tony Oller, MKTO's full-length debut album, 2014's eponymous MKTO, is an exuberant and catchy mix of dancey, hip-hop-infused pop, rock, and R&B." The song featured on the American version of Now That's What I Call Music!
 47 almost a whole year before it reached national success.
 The song sold 76,000 downloads in the US in 2013 according to Nielsen SoundScan.
 It has sold 742,000 downloads in the US up to date.

 Music video

-The song's accompanying music video was directed by Josh Forbes and was released on June 20, 2013.
+The song's accompanying music video was directed by Josh Forbes and was released alongside the single.
 In MKTO: The Making of Classic, the duo reveals that the video explores "bringing back the classic feel".
 Band member Tony Oller elaborates further by saying, "The whole concept is about going back in time and reliving those great classic moments".
-The video begins with MKTO walking into a club, where they meet a few girls and take them to a magical photo booth that transforms the girls into dresses that were worn back in the different “classical” eras.
+The video begins with MKTO walking into a club, where they meet a few girls and take them to a magical photo booth that transforms the girls' outfits into dresses that were worn back in the different “classical” eras.